 In cases where leave to appeal is required, leave should be sought orally at the handing down of the judgment in the Grand Court.
 Failing that, leave can be sought from the Grand Court in writing within 14 days of the decision.
-If the Grand Court refuses leave, it can be sought from the Court of Appeal and the application is usually decided by a single judge of appeal.
-Notice of appeal must be filed within 14 days of leave.
+If leave is then granted by the Grand Court, a notice of appeal must be filed within 14 days of the date on which the judgment or order being appealed from was filed.
+If the Grand Court refuses leave, it can be sought from the Court of Appeal ex parte within seven days from the date of the Grand Court's refusal and the application is usually decided by a single judge of appeal.

-Contributed by: Sam Dawson, Peter Sherwood and Denis Olarou, Carey Olsen
+Contributed by: Sam Dawson, Peter Sherwood, Denis Olarou and James Eggleton, Carey Olsen